SPchalil/StickynotesProject/README.md

 ### Setup .env and config.js files
-To change the configurations to suit your MySQL settings: in server/, create an .env file. put configurations in as you see fitting your local mysql server
+To change the configurations to suit your MySQL settings: in server/, create an .env file, put configurations in as you see fitting your local mysql server
    - Set .env variables
    - Setup .env file